-The Statement of Net Position and Statement of Activities display information about the reporting government as a whole.
-They include all funds of the Winnfield City Court, which are considered to be governmental activities.
+The Statement of Net Position and Statement of Activities report information about the reporting government as a whole.
+They include all funds of the reporting entity.
+Governmental activities generally are financed through taxes, intergovernmental revenues, and other non-exchange revenues.

-The Statement of Net Position presents the governmental-type activities on a consolidated basis and is reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
+The Statement of Net Position presents the government-type activities on a consolidated basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.

-The Statement of Activities presents a comparison between direct expenses and program revenues for each of the functions of the City Court's governmental activities.
-Direct expenses are those that are specifically associated with a program or function and, therefore, are clearly identifiable to a particular function.
-Program revenues include (a) fines, fees and charges paid by the recipients of services offered by the City Court and (b) grants and contributions that are restricted to meeting the operational or capital requirement of a particular program.
+The Statement of Activities presents a comparison between direct expenses and program revenues for each function of the City Court's governmental activities.
+Direct expenses are those that are specifically associated with a program or function.
+Program revenues include (a) fees and charges paid by the recipient for goods or services offered by the program, and (b) grants and contributions that are restricted to meeting the operational or capital requirements of a particular program.
 Revenues that are not classified as program revenues are presented as general revenues.